mendix/docs/content/howto/mobile/native-local-notifications.md

 * Review the differences between local notifications and push notifications
 * Install the Make it Native app on your mobile device

-## 3 Create a Project and Configure Notifications
+## 3 Creating a Project and Configuring Notifications

 In the subsections below you will create a project, send a local native notification, set a badge number for after a notification, and configure your notifications in important ways.

-### 3.1 Display a Local Notification
+### 3.1 Displaying a Local Notification

 1. Open Mendix Studio Pro.